RELEVANT GUIDANCE AND INFORMATION

 - unaccompanied asylum-seeking child leave.

-See Section 1.1, Who has NPRF?
+See Who has NPRF?
 Assessing and Supporting Adults who have no Recourse to Public Funds (England) for further information

 2. Assessment and Provision of Services

-At the pre-assessment screening stage, in ascertaining the facts of the case when an adult with NRPF requests assistance, the local authority should establish whether it is the responsible local authority, that is, whether the person is ordinarily resident within its area (see Ordinary Residence).
+At the pre-assessment screening stage, in ascertaining the facts when an adult with NRPF requests assistance, the local authority should establish whether it is the responsible local authority, that is, whether the person is ordinarily resident within its area (see Ordinary Residence chapter).

 2.2 Sharing information

-The person should be informed as to how and why information about them may be shared with other agencies, including the Home Office, and confirm this in writing.
+The person should be informed as to how and why information about them may be shared with other agencies, including the Home Office, and confirm their understanding of this.
 Permission will be required from them in order to share or obtain information from legal representatives and voluntary sector agencies.

 2.3 Check immigration status

 An immigration check should be carried out to establish any eligibility for public funds under immigration legislation.
 The adult must be asked to provide evidence of their nationality and, if relevant, evidence of their immigration status in the UK.
-To obtain immigration status checks from the Home Office on a case by case basis, contact Home Office’s Intervention and Sanctions Directorate (ISD) by email EvidenceandEnquiry@homeoffice.gsi.gov.uk.
+Immigration status checks can be obtained online from the Home Office or from NRPF Connect (if your local authority is a member).

 The local authority is required to inform the Home Office of: